 • If you installed Google Analytics via a plugin (Site Kit, MonsterInsights, etc.), deactivate and delete the plugin from Plugins → Installed Plugins.

-• If you added the GA tracking snippet manually to your theme’s header.php or via Appearance → Theme File Editor, remove the <script> block.
+• If you added the GA tracking snippet manually to your theme’s header.php or via Appearance → Theme File Editor, remove the <script> block entirely.

-• Clear your site cache and verify via developer tools that the _ga and _gid cookies are no longer being set.
+• Clear your site cache and verify via developer tools that the _ga and _gid cookies are no longer being set on any page load.

 Step 3 — Install FPAI from WordPress.org

 Search for “FPAI First Party AI Analytics” from Plugins → Add New, or download and install directly from the FPAI plugin page on WordPress.org.
 Activate the plugin.
-No API keys, no external accounts, and no configuration beyond activation are required for basic operation — FPAI stores all data server-side on your own hosting infrastructure.
+No API keys, no external accounts, and no configuration beyond activation are required for basic operation — FPAI stores all data server-side on your own hosting infrastructure, keeping every byte of analytics data under your control.

 Step 4 — Verify No Cookies Are Being Set

-After activating FPAI, reload your site in a private/incognito window and check the Application → Cookies panel again.
+After activating FPAI, reload your site in a private or incognito window and open the Application → Cookies panel again.
 You should see zero analytics cookies.
-FPAI does not write to browser storage.
-If you see any unexpected cookies, trace them to whichever remaining plugin or embedded script is responsible.
+FPAI does not write to browser storage at any point.
+If you see any unexpected cookies, trace them to whichever remaining plugin or embedded script is responsible before proceeding.

 Step 5 — Remove Your Consent Management Plugin

-If your audit is clean, deactivate and delete your cookie consent plugin.
-Check that no residual banner HTML or JavaScript remains in your theme or in other installed plugins.
-Do a final cross-browser check to confirm the banner is gone.
+If your audit is clean, deactivate and delete your cookie consent plugin from Plugins → Installed Plugins.
+Check that no residual banner HTML or JavaScript remains in your theme files or in any other installed plugins.
+Do a final cross-browser check — including on mobile — to confirm the banner is completely gone and no consent-related scripts are firing in the network inspector.

 Step 6 — Update Your Privacy Policy